NinVoido/spotify-vpn/doc/man-sections/script-options.rst

 #. ``--learn-address``

-   Executed in ``--mode server`` mode whenever an IPv4 address/route or MAC address is added to OpenVPN's internal routing table.
+   Executed in ``--mode server`` mode whenever an IPv4 address/route or MAC address is added to spotify's internal routing table.

 #. ``--auth-user-pass-verify``